Frequently Asked Questions

 How long will the procedure take?

 The surgical procedure time varies with the type of oculoplastic procedure being performed.
-Typically, most procedures last between 45 minutes to 1 hour.
+Typically, most procedures last between 30 to 45 minutes.
+This does not include patient preparation time at the surgical center before and after surgery.

 Where will the procedure be performed?

-If droopy eyelids are blocking your vision, or you are experiencing any of the symptoms discussed under the Eyelid Conditions, please call our office at 623-977-9000 and schedule your personal consultation with Dr. Victor.
+If droopy eyelids are blocking your vision, or you have any concerns with regard to your eyelids, please call our 623-977-9000 and schedule your personal consultation with Dr. Victor.